HG2051-ntu/HG2051-ntu.github.io/src/project2.md

 dependents of verb phrases, how would you link a particular noun with its head, and in what role relation [subject, object, etc]?)*

+### Predict tags for the *taggedPBC* corpus

+- Using the POS tagger that you trained, predict tags for the verses in the *taggedPBC* for the language that you chose.
+Code is included to illustrate the basics of this process.

+- Compare the result with the initial state of the corpus, by examining the number/type of each POS tag in your final corpus.
+Was your POS-tagger able to increase the number of identified items in a given word class?
+Was it able to identify a larger number of classes?

 ### Output

 Your final repository should include:

  - code that trains a tagger on existing data, then parses the (unseen) "gold standard" data for the language and outputs tagged data, evaluating the automatic tags against the known tags of the "gold" data.
+In addition, your code should re-tag the initial corpus and collect statistics on the POS tags in both the initial and the resulting corpora.
 Code should be self-contained, i.e. I should be able to run it in my terminal and get output

  - a subfolder containing all the data used for training/testing and evaluation, with clear names for each file

- - a writeup that lays out the task, process, and results as well as discussion
+ - a writeup that lays out the task, process, and results, as well as discussion of the challenges, concerns, and potential improvements